 };

 Authentication at the transport layer answers "who connected."
 Identity propagation answers "who should this tool act as."
-They are different problems and most MCP deployments only solve the first one.
+Different problems.
+Most MCP deployments solve the first and ignore the second.

 import { Server } from '@modelcontextprotocol/sdk/server/index.js';